-** First posted as “Have You Ever Wondered: How Much is a Locksmith?” , by
+Expect to pay – ** First posted as “Have You Ever Wondered: How Much is a Locksmith?” , by

 According to Home Advisor, the national average cost for locksmith service is $151, with most people spending somewhere between $95 and $208.
 But what does that really mean?
-Is that how much you should always expect to pay regardless of where you live, what you need to be done, and when you need someone to do it?
+Is that how much you should always expect to pay regardless of where you live, what you need to do, and when you need someone to do it?

 There is no way to determine one perfect price because too many factors affect the cost of hiring a locksmith.